adnan613-alwy/Capstone_Prjs/README.md

 Welcome to your first web development journey!
 This project will help you build your own portfolio website using **HTML**, **CSS**, and eventually **JavaScript**.
 You'll showcase your skills, projects, and personality all while learning how to work with GitHub and modern web tools.

-# N/B:: This is your Final project and will determine whether graduation.
+# N/B:: This is your Final project and will determine whether you're actually worthy of graduation.

 ---